TDPF/TDPF/README.markdown

 # TDPF #
 **T**emperature- **D**ependent **P**ower **F**low implemented in MATLAB

-Copyright (C) 2013  Stephen Frank, Jason Sexauer, and Salman Mohagheghi
+Copyright &copy; 2013  Stephen Frank, Jason Sexauer, and Salman Mohagheghi

 ## What Is TDPF? ##
 TDPF is a proof-of-concept Temperature-Dependent Power Flow algorithm implemented as a collection of MATLAB scripts.
 TDPF augments conventional power flow by integrating an estimate of branch temperatures with the conventional power flow equations.
 For the technical details, please read: